-Liberal Education Learning Goals Assessment Project
+Assessing Liberal Education Learning Goals (LELGs) as the HLC Assessment Academy Team's focal project

 The HLC Assessment Academy Team takes a lead in writing SMART student learning outcomes for each of the Liberal Education Learning Goals (LELGs) and devising instruments and methods that everybody on campus can use for assessment of the defined outcomes.
 In the process, the team will share the progress with the campus and seek input and feedback from all interested.
 The team will also facilitate the advancement of assessment culture at UW-Superior.